wireapp/wire-server/src/understand/federation/architecture.rst

 Federator
 ~~~~~~~~~

+.. warning:: As of July 2021, authentication is not fully implemented.
+See the
+             section on :ref:`authentication` for more details.

 The federator acts as egress point for other backend components.
 It can be
 configured to use an :ref:`allow list <allow-list>` to authorize incoming and
 outgoing connections, and it keeps an X.509 client certificate for the backend's